Core Terms

 It only has meaning when recognition and context are already clear.

-They belong first to the recognition layer of LPWS: they make contribution visible without turning every contribution into immediate circulation.
+They make contribution visible without turning every contribution into immediate circulation.

 Field Log